Extracting key information from spectroscopic galaxy surveys: Demonstration

-In what follows, we consider the most general case, in which the anisotropic CF $\xi(s,\mu)$ is used as the raw observable, measured on a $\smash{N_s \times N_{\mu}}$ grid \footnote{$\smash{N_s=(150-25)/5=25}$ and $\smash{N_{\mu}=(1-0)/0.05=20}$, denote numbers of the $s$ and $\mu$ bins, respectively.} from the same BOSS DR12 catalogues, but in a wider redshift range ($\smash{0.5<z<0.75}$) to enhance the signal.
-Given the number of data points and mocks available, we chose to use a semi-analytic approach to estimate the data covariance matrix in the presence of a non-uniform survey window function, with the tool of {\tt RascalC} \cite{Philcox et al.(2019),Philcox:2019ued}.
-In this approach, the covariance matrix $\smash{C_{ij,k\ell}\equiv \langle \xi(s_i,\mu_j) \xi(s_k,\mu_{\ell})\rangle - \langle \xi(s_i,\mu_j) \rangle \langle \xi(s_k,\mu_{\ell})\rangle}$ is calculated using the galaxy and random catalogues as an input, with the non-Gaussian contribution approximated via a jackknife-rescaled inflation of shot-noise, which is shown to work well on cosmological analyses including the determination of the BAO scale. \cite{OConnell:2015src,OConnell:2018oqr,Philcox:2019ued}.
+In what follows, we consider the most general case, in which the anisotropic CF $\xi(s,\mu)$ is used as the raw observable, measured on a $\smash{N_s \times N_{\mu}}$ grid from the same BOSS DR12 catalogues, but in a wider redshift range ($\smash{0.5<z<0.75}$) to enhance the signal.
+Here, $\smash{N_s=(150-25)/5=25}$ and $\smash{N_{\mu}=(1-0)/0.05=20}$, denote numbers of the $s$ and $\mu$ bins, respectively.
+Given the number of data points and mocks available, we chose to use a semi-analytic approach to estimate the data covariance matrix in the presence of a non-uniform survey window function, with the tool of {\tt RascalC} \citep{Philcox:2019ued}.
+In this approach, the covariance matrix $\smash{C_{ij,k\ell}\equiv \langle \xi(s_i,\mu_j) \xi(s_k,\mu_{\ell})\rangle - \langle \xi(s_i,\mu_j) \rangle \langle \xi(s_k,\mu_{\ell})\rangle}$ is calculated using the galaxy and random catalogues as an input, with the non-Gaussian contribution approximated via a jackknife-rescaled inflation of shot-noise, which is shown to work well on cosmological analyses including the determination of the BAO scale. \citep{OConnell:2015src,OConnell:2018oqr,Philcox:2019ued}.